-We will not tolerate any aggressive, or abusive behavior to any staff member, at any time.
+We will not tolerate any aggressive, or abusive behaviour to any staff member, at any time.
 Any client behaving in such a way will be asked to leave the premises immediately and will then be notified in writing that they must find alternative veterinary cover.

 VARIATIONS IN TERMS AND CONDITIONS OR BUSINESS

 No addition or variation of these conditions will bind the Practice unless specifically agreed in writing by the partners.
-Additional ly, no agent or person employed by or under contract with the Practice has the authority to alter or vary these terms and conditions in any way.
+Additionally, no agent or person employed by or under contract with the Practice has the authority to alter or vary these terms and conditions in any way.

 CUSTOMER PRIVACY STATEMENT

 We respect your privacy and are committed to protecting your personal data.

 For our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.